 A common Cottonwood and Poplar tree disease is Cytospora Canker.
 The fungus attacks weakened trees affected by drought, late-spring frosts, insect and fungi defoliation, or trunk and root injury.
 The fungus spreads across the living bark and wood of the tree.
 If not treated, the tree dies from girdling.
 The appearance of oozing cankers is a sign that a tree has Cytospora.

 Since Cytospora Canker thrives on stressed and weakened trees, the best prevention approach is to reduce stress factors.
 Wounds caused by lawnmowers and weed trimmers are common stress factors.
 So, protecting trunks or better lawn equipment operating practices will reduce trunk injury.
 Insects, such as Oystershell Scale, stress the tree and make it susceptible to Cytospora Canker.
 Controlling Oystershell Scale and other tree pests will reduce harm by the Cytospora Canker.
+If your Cottonwood or Popular trees need care, please keep Ross Tree in mind.

 Mature Cottonwood or Poplar trees tend to be large trees.
 As they die, large branches break off, which are hazardous to people, homes and yards.
 So, it takes a professional that has the right trucks, equipment and man-power to remove large trees.
 Ross Tree Company can remove the largest Cottonwoods found in the Denver area.
 We will handle any permits needed for road closures or large equipment that’s needed to remove large branches and trunks from the property.
 For a Cottonwood or Poplar tree assessment, click here to fill out a tree service request form or call (303) 871-9121.